Understanding ERISA Obligations

 What Is ERISA?

 The Employee Retirement Income Security Act (ERISA) sets standards for most voluntarily established employee benefit plans in the private sector.
-It applies to both pension/retirement plans and welfare benefit plans (health, disability, life insurance, etc.).
+It applies to both pension/retirement plans and welfare benefit plans, such as health, disability, and life insurance.

 Plans Covered by ERISA